geoschem/integrated_methane_inversion/docs/source/getting-started/quick-start.rst

   :target: https://aws.amazon.com
   :width: 400 px

 You will need to enter some basic personal information and a credit card number.
-Running the UMI Workflow is relatively inexpensive (usually on the order of 10s of dollars).
+Running the IMI Workflow is relatively inexpensive (usually on the order of 10s of dollars).
-The exact cost primarily depends on the length of your simulations and how long you leave your Cloud instance running beyond the steps of the UMI Workflow.
+The exact cost primarily depends on the length of your simulations and how long you leave your Cloud instance running beyond the steps of the IMI Workflow.

 .. note::
   Students can check out subsidized educational credits at https://aws.amazon.com/education/awseducate/.